This is a collaborative post.

 The problem with fashion trends is they coerce people into needlessly buying new outfits for the sole sake of staying updated.
 Most people nowadays wouldn’t be caught wearing the same clothes.
 Unfortunately, minimalists despise this type of wasteful consumer mentality, so prioritize functionality over vanity if you plan to gift clothes.

 For instance, instead of getting an overpriced jacket from a well-known luxury brand, shop for sustainable clothes at PACT.
 They carry a wide range of basic shirts, tank tops, and undergarments.
 All of the pieces they sell consist of organic cotton and ethically sourced raw materials manufactured in energy-efficient, cruelty-free environments.
+In turn, making them great gifts for minimalists!

 5. Eco-Friendly Grocery Bags from Lotus